 In vanilla Cities: Skylines, building a canal involves a great deal of terraforming and careful planning.
 With the Canal Blocks mod, though, putting together a canal network is a snap, literally.
 The collection includes a ton of different canal shapes and sizes that you can use to increase the value of adjacent homes – ideal for your Venice Beach or Amsterdam recreations.

-Ultimate Skyscraper Collection by various
+Ultimate Skyscraper Collection

 Have you ever wanted to add Die Hard’s Nakatomi Plaza to your city?
 How about the Avengers Tower?
 Now you can as this Ultimate Skyscraper collection gives you access to a host of skyscrapers that put the skyline in Cities Skylines mods.
 It’s not just fictional buildings either: real-world locations like Sears Tower and Seattle’s Space Needle can be found in this impressive collection.